Accessibility statement for Health for Kids: Grownups

 - some background images have not been indicated as being decorative

 - some content provided as text within an image does not provide an accessible text-only alternative

-We use Browsealoud, a piece of software included for every visitor to our website that adds instant access to supportive features, including text-to-speech, translation and magnification tools.
-Find out more about how to use the included Browsealoud tools on this website.
+We use ReachDeck (formerly Browsealoud), a piece of software included for every visitor to our website that adds instant access to supportive features, including text-to-speech, translation and magnification tools.
+Find out more about how to use the included ReachDeck tools on this website.